jiapuwang/QDN-A-Quadruplet-Distributor-Network-for-Temporal-Knowledge-Graph-Completion/README.md

 This will create the files required to compute the filtered metrics.

-## Reproducing results of TeLM
+## Reproducing results of QDN

-In order to reproduce the results of TeLM on the four datasets in the paper, go to the tkbc/ folder and run the following commands
+In order to reproduce the results of QDN on the four datasets in the paper, go to the tkbc/ folder and run the following commands

 ```
 python learner.py --dataset ICEWS14 --model TeLM --rank 2000 --emb_reg 0.0075 --time_reg 0.01